Heather is a language and drawing enthusiast who enjoys helping others realize their visual art skills.

-2. The Hair
+Step 2: The Hair

-You can also add decorations to her hair, such as starfish (as I have done here), flowers or shells.
+You can also add decorations to her hair, such as starfish (as I have done here), flowers, or shells.

-3. The Upper Body
+Step 3: The Upper Body

 This is the part where we draw the upper body, including the neck, shoulders, shell bra, and stomach.
 Start by drawing two lines that come down from the ear and the chin.
 These lines will represent the neck.
-Continue on with the shoulders, having them arrive just beyond her face.
+Continue with the shoulders, having them arrive just beyond her face.

 On either shoulder, draw two straight lines downward to create the bra straps of her shell bra.
 Under each strap, draw a shell shape indented with three lines.

 From the outer edge of each shell, draw a slightly diagonal line downwards to form the stomach.
-In the middle, draw a dot for the bellybutton.
+In the middle, draw a dot for the belly button.

-4. The Arms
+Step 4: The Arms

 The arms can be the most difficult part of the body to draw accurately.
 Generally, I try to make them as long as the length between her hairline and the small strap that links the two shells on her bra together.
 It is also important to make sure that the wrists are thinner than the upper arms.
 Remember, it is more of a trial-and-error process than anything else!

 If you are unconfident in drawing hands, you can do what I did and simply draw "glove hands."
-These hands are easier to draw for children, and faster to draw for seasoned artists.
+These hands are easier to draw for children and faster to draw for seasoned artists.

-5. The Tail
+Step 5: The Tail

 Now we reach the fun part—how to draw a mermaid tail!